INTI-CMNB/KiDiff/README.md

 Margin
 ```

+You can also use the KiCad internal layer ID number.
+Note that currently
+when using KiCad 6 the name of the layer is the default KiCad name, not the
+name defined by the user.

 Note that when using the *git* plug-in the script looks for a file named
 *.kicad-git-diff* at the root of the repo.